 – Across the beautiful Alabama gold coast and Florida panhandle, then crossed to the West Coast of Florida and where we spent some time before arriving in Marathon in the Keyes

-– And now north a day to Islamorada where we began.
+– And now a few more miles north to Islamorada where we began.

 We enjoyed so many places big and small and experienced sites we never could have imagined.
 But of course, it’s the people we met and visited along the way that really made the trip special in so many ways.
 And also the blog followers that once in while let us know they were there – thank-you all!

 Here are some final photos as we leave Marathon, and arrive at our small but just right Treasure Harbor Marina in Islamorada.

 Thanks for you support!
 It’s been an amazing year!

 - Wandering Star went through 138 locks!
 102 were in Canada on their beautiful heritage canal systems.